SeanX16/PX4-object-tracking/README.md

 ## ✦ LICENSE

-This project uses MIT LICENSE.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it with proper attribution.